-If the ground is bare, a reinforced concrete slab must be poured, left to dry for one to two months, depending on the outside temperature.
-Then, the paving must be laid on the slab and the joints sealed.
+If the ground is bare, a reinforced concrete slab must be poured and left to dry for one to two months, depending on the outside temperature.
+Then, the paving must be laid on the slab, and the joints sealed.

 Here are the successive steps to lay pavers on a concrete slab.

 To make your project a success, define it before starting the work.

 – Draw a plan of the area to be paved, noting its dimensions.

 Good to know: to be sufficiently precise, draw your plan on a 1/25th scale grid paper (4 cm = 1 m).

 – Draw the layout of the paving stones (the patterns formed with the paving stones).
 Aligned laying is the simplest, but you can also choose a staggered joint, scale, fan, peacock-tail, etc. laying, depending on the desired aesthetic effect and the available surface area.
 The layout allows you to plan the paving stone cuts, especially at the corners.

 – Based on the layout, calculate the quantities of materials needed for the paving.

 Good to know: always allow for a 5 to 10% surplus when ordering the pavers to compensate for cutting losses and the risk of breakage.

 – If the concrete slab is to be made, determine the depth of excavation required (usually about 40 cm).
 Take into account the nature of the soil, the dimensions of the slab, and the different layers to be provided: hedgehog, reinforced concrete layer, mortar layer, and paving stones.
 Also, calculate the quantities of materials to be ordered.